Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

 Please note the above command will look for the Cluster Agent resources in the sub-directory `cluster-agent`

-Check that the AppDynamics Cluster Agent and Operator are in the `Running` state to the cluster and running succesfully:
+Check that the AppDynamics Cluster Agent and Operator are in the `Running` state`, using the command:

 ````microk8s.kubectl get pods,services --all-namespaces````